Development of the EAC-CPF Standard

 In 2001, with financial assistance from the Gladys Krieble Delmas Foundation, a second international working group met in Toronto.
 This meeting produced the Toronto Tenets, the principles that gave shape to the proposed standard.
 The group also established goals for the standard, mapped out the broader parameters of the Document Type Definition (DTD), and established a working group to create a fully formed syntax.
 The DTD achieved its Beta distribution in 2004, beginning a long testing phase as it was applied in several European and U.S. projects.
-Informed by the results that emerged from this test bed, the Society of American Archivists' Encoded Archival Context Working Group was formed in 2007 to carry this work forward to the creation of a standard version, and expression in a schema and Tag Library.
+Informed by the results that emerged from this test bed, the Society of American Archivists Encoded Archival Context Working Group was formed in 2007 to carry this work forward to the creation of a standard version, and expression in a schema and Tag Library.

 With the support of the Gladys Krieble Delmas Foundation, the IBC (Instituto per I beni artistici culturali e naturali) of the Regione Emilia-Romagna, the Archivio di Stato di Bologna, OCLC Research, and the National Library of Australia, the EAC Working Group met for three days in Bologna, Italy in May 2008 to lay the foundation of the existing EAC-CPF standard.
 Prior to that face-to-face meeting, early adopters were invited to submit comments on the Beta standard.
 Those comments as well as the advancements in XML and lessons from the development of EAD all contributed to the design of the schema.
 On-going work via electronic mail and conference calls continued the work started in Bologna.
 A review period of the final draft was offered in August to November 2009, and the completed schema was released in March 2010.
-The Working Group is indebted to archivists throughout the international community for their input, review, and testing of the schema during its development phase.
+The Working Group was indebted to archivists throughout the international community for their input, review, and testing of the schema during its development phase.

-Members of the EAC Working Group:
+Members of the Original EAC Working Group: